Radical and Partial Nephrectomy

 A nephrectomy is the surgical removal of the kidney.
 Partial nephrectomy is when only a portion of the kidney needs to be removed.
 Whereas, radical nephrectomy is the removal of the entire kidney.
-Along with the kidney, the fatty tissue that surrounds it, the connecting ureter for the kidney and the adrenal gland connected to said kidney.
+Along with the kidney, the fatty tissue that surrounds it, the connecting ureter for the kidney, and the adrenal gland connected to the said kidney.
 This type of procedure is usually required in cases where tumors are present.
-Your doctor will perform a laparoscopic or open nephrectomy in order to removed the disease area and or the remainder of the kidney.
+Your doctor will perform a laparoscopic or open nephrectomy to remove the disease area and or the remainder of the kidney.

 Laparoscopic Vs. Open Nephrectomy

 After the surgery is concluded, you will be placed on a monitor for multiple hours to ensure that the blood levels are stable.
 Also, your waste filtration systems and urine protein levels will be measured for healthy kidney function.
 Hospital stays will most likely last 1 – 7 days.
-Afterwards you will be sent home with post-operative instructions from your health care provider.
+Afterward, you will be sent home with post-operative instructions from your healthcare provider.
 Strenuous activities of any kind should be avoided at all costs.
-If you have any questions or concerns about pain or your recovery, contact your health care provider as soon as possible.
+If you have any questions or concerns about pain or your recovery, contact your healthcare provider as soon as possible.

 Risks and Complications of Nephrectomy Surgery